stonne-simulator/stonne-simulator.github.io/README.md

 STONNE simulator can also be called from within PyTorch.
 Please refer to the [documentation](DOCS.md).

-STONNE simulator also extends beyond DNNs to other applications like Graph Neural Networks
+STONNE simulator also extends beyond DNNs to other applications like Graph Neural Networks.
+For more details, please check [OMEGA](OMEGA.md)

 ## Bibtex Citation
 Please, if you use STONNE, please cite us: